Motorola One Action announced, with a never-before-seen camera feature

 The battery size is 3,500mAh, and the device supports 10W fast charging – those specs aren't exactly mind-blowing, but they're appropriate for a budget smartphone.
 There's also a 3.5mm headphone jack, which is indicative of the phone's affordable status.

-In terms of memory, the One Action will have 4GB RAM, and you'll be able to fit 128GB of your files and media on it, although there's expandable storage if that's not enough.
+In terms of memory, the One Action has 4GB of RAM, and you'll be able to fit 128GB of your files and media on it, although there's expandable storage if that's not enough.

-You can pick up the handset immediately in the UK, and it'll set you back £219 (roughly $265, AU$390), so it's definitely an affordable phone, but it's just over the line to fall into our grouping of best cheap phones.
+You can pick up the handset immediately in the UK, and it will set you back £219 (roughly $265, AU$390), so it's definitely an affordable phone, but it's just slightly too expensive to fall into our grouping of the best cheap phones.
 There's no word on a US or Australian release date or price, but we'll update you if we find anything out.

+If you're interested in the phone, we've briefly tested it out, so check out our Motorola One Action hands-on review to see how we found it.